 This simple reference turns a cold call into a warm follow-up.
 It provides immediate context and shows a thoughtful process.
 Better yet, use engagement data from your emails to decide who to call.
 When you see a prospect has opened your email five times in an hour, that’s your cue to pick up the phone.
 That’s not a cold call; it’s a perfectly timed conversation.

-How to Build a Sales Cadence, Step by Step
+How to Build a Sales Cadence That Actually Works

 Building a sales cadence feels like a big project, but it’s really just a series of small, logical decisions.
 It’s about creating a repeatable playbook for your outreach so you can stop guessing what to do next.
 A structured cadence ensures you’re persistent without being annoying and that no prospect slips through the cracks.